Literature / Black Man

 - Magnetic Hero: It is mentioned several times (and demonstrated with both Merrin and Marsalis) that a thirteen that can get their rage under control can be exceptionally charismatic due to their hormonally-altered masculinity.

-- Market-Based Title: Thirteen is the title for the USA, due to possibility of interpreting Unfortunate Implications from the original title.
+- Market-Based Title: Thirteen is the title for the USA.

 - Mercy Kill: Marsalis gives these to people wounded by the Haag guns if he can.
 It takes a while for the other characters to wrap their heads around the reasons, but in the end Ertekin has to rely on that particular habit.